Commitment and Consistency

 Follow along as we cover, in detail, what this principle means for you and your email campaigns.

 Nobody wants to admit that they’re wrong, that they’ve misspent their money, or that they’ve made a mistake.
 This is why the principle of commitment and consistency is so effective.
-Once a user makes a decision or takes an action, they’re much more likely and much more driven to have their future actions remain consistent with their initial decision.
+Once a user decides or takes an action, they’re much more likely and much more driven to have their future actions remain consistent with their initial decision.

 This principle works well because users have an innate obsessive desire to be, and to appear to be, consistent with their prior commitments.
 It has to do with personal, interpersonal, and psychological influences rooted deep within psychology.